ozovalihasan/ead/documents/how-to-use.md

 Entity Association Diagram
 ==========================

-This documentation explains how to use EAD(Entity Association Diagram )
+This document explains how to use EAD(Entity Association Diagram )

 After reading this document, you will know: